What kind of achievements have you accomplished in the past?

 3.)
 Meditation can improve your physical health.

-Meditation will improve your health by strengthening your immune system, reducing your blood pressure and lowering cholesterol levels.
+your immune system, reducing your blood pressure and lowering

 If you're someone like me, who comes from a family of "sickies", this can be a life-saver.
 I also have extremely difficult health issues and meditation has been proven to reduce inflammation - a problem I have troubles with in my psoriasis and lupus.